Skip to main content

 Genki: Covers basic adventure activities on all plans, including surfing, scuba diving, skiing, and motorbiking with a valid license.
 Coverage is more limited than Heymondo’s extensive activity list and may exclude higher-risk variants (e.g., deep technical diving, high-altitude mountaineering).

 Adventure sports verdict: Heymondo wins.
-If you are an adventure traveler doing multiple high-risk activities, Heymondo’s comprehensive activity coverage is superior.
-Genki covers the basics but is not designed for extreme sports enthusiasts.
+If you’re an adventure traveler doing multiple high-risk activities, Heymondo’s full activity coverage is superior.
+Genki covers the basics but isn’t designed for extreme sports enthusiasts.

 Mental Health Coverage

-Genki: Covers mental health and psychotherapy on the Explorer and Explorer Premium tiers.
+Genki Traveler: Covers mental health and psychotherapy.
 This includes therapy sessions, psychiatric consultations, and related prescriptions.
-The Traveller tier does not include mental health.

 Heymondo: Does not cover mental health treatment.
 Therapy, counseling, and psychiatric care are excluded from all Heymondo plans.

 Mental health verdict: Genki wins.
-For nomads who value access to mental health support — and given the well-documented psychological challenges of long-term solo travel, more nomads should — Genki’s Explorer tier is one of the few travel insurance products that includes it.
+For nomads who value access to mental health support — and given the well-documented psychological challenges of long-term solo travel, more nomads should — Genki Traveler is one of the few travel insurance products that includes it.

 Dental and Routine Care

-Genki: Basic dental on Explorer tier, comprehensive dental on Explorer Premium.
-Routine outpatient care (doctor visits, prescriptions, preventive checks, blood work) is covered on all plans.
-Vision coverage on Premium.
+Genki Traveler: Emergency dental included.
+Routine outpatient care (doctor visits, prescriptions, preventive checks, blood work) is covered.

 Heymondo: Emergency dental only.
 Routine dental (cleanings, fillings, crowns) is excluded.
 No routine outpatient care beyond emergencies.
 No vision coverage.